TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 - `^/{*}/json`, prefix match (omits the `$`).

-To achieve a prefix match for older versions, you must add the listen path to the url, and use a regex as `^/listen-path/users`, and consider using the ending `$` expression to achieve exact matches.
+To achieve a prefix match for older versions, you must add the listen path to the URL, and use a regex such as `^/listen-path/users`, and consider using the ending `$` expression to achieve exact matches.
 Wildcard matches, if desired, are still available in recent versions, by either omitting the `/` prefix in the input URL, or by defining a full regular